DennisGHUA/payday2-vr-improvements/README.md

 ### Fade options:
 When you put your head into (or close to) a wall in VR, your screen will fade to black.
 Once it has reached a certain percentage of blackness (vanilla: 95%), it starts a timer to teleport you out after an amount of time (vanilla: 1.5 seconds).

-Fade Distance: The minimum distance from an object you must be before you're screen will start fading.
+Fade Distance: The minimum distance from an object you must be before your screen will start fading.
 Vanilla: `13`.
 Default: `2`.

 Camera Reset Percentage: The percentage blackness that your screen must fade to for the teleport-out timer to start.
 Vanilla: `95`%.
 Default: `95`%.

-Camera Reset Timer: The time in seconds that must pass while you're screen is over the reset percentage black before you will be teleported out.
+Camera Reset Timer: The time in seconds that must pass while your screen is over the reset percentage black before you will be teleported out.
 Vanilla: `1.5` seconds.
 Default: `0.25` seconds.

 ### Redout options:
-Redout is where, when running low on health, you're screen will be tinted red in proportion to how close to going down you are as an indicaton.
+Redout is where, when running low on health, your screen will be tinted red in proportion to how close to going down you are as an indicaton.
 I've never tried this in game, so if you think making it fade out (or have any other suggestions) after a time would be useful, please post a comment on the Steam group or (preferrably) open an issue on the issuetracker.

 Redout %HP Start: When you're below this percentage of your health, your screen will begin it's fade to read.